Molik2801/Zcoder-Project/README.md

  - Open a Pull Request for review.

 ## Acknowledgements
-We would like to extend our gratitude to the developers and contributors of the libraries and frameworks utilized in this project
+We would like to extend our gratitude to the developers and contributors of the libraries and frameworks utilized in this project.